 The curriculum focuses on learning about Jewish holidays and traditions.

-Bet Ha’am is pleased to partner with the Jewish Community Alliance to give children in Grade 1 the opportunity to participate in the Gift of Israel program.
+Bet Ha’am is pleased to partner with the Jewish Community Alliance (JCA) to give children in Grade 1 the opportunity to participate in the Gift of Israel program.
 (Read more about it here.)
 We will provide enrollment materials to first grade families each year.

 Our 7th-12th grade students participate in an evening program that allows them to choose from dynamic experiences and to craft their own journey through what they want to learn, where they want to be, and who they want to become.

 The Grade 7 Gesher (Bridge) program incorporates social activities into the calendar, while meeting less to accommodate students’ B’nai Mitzvah tutoring and studying needs.

 The Grades 8-10 Chavayot (Experiences) program offers electives based on students’ interests, as well as returning to old themes with a high school lens.

 This monthly seminar, titled “Everything You Never Knew About Judaism,” is a community-wide course that is geared towards students’ religious dilemmas before graduating.

 It costs approximately $1,300 per student to maintain the high quality Jewish education that Bet Ha’am offers.
 Because of the value our congregation places on teaching the next generation, we are pleased to be able to subsidize our religious school to keep it affordable for all families.
 As always, if personal circumstances require you to request relief, please contact Rabbi Saks for scholarship funds.
 And if your personal circumstances enable you to give a bit more so another student can more easily attend our program, we are grateful for your additional support.

 A 10% non-refundable registration fee holds a spot for your child.
 This is deductible from school fees which are due in full by September 13, 2020.
 Kindergarten students receive a discount of 50% off normal fees.